 Buying a computer

 We are often asked if we can recommend a laptop or equipment for new starters.
 Typically, you do not need to provide your own computer, as we provide large labs with different types of computers.
-However, due to COVID-19 it may not always be possible for you to access these machines as often as normal.
 Many students also prefer to have their own, whether for using it away from our labs, or indeed for personal entertainment.